Cornahaia

-Cornahaia (Irish derived place name, Corr na hÁithe meaning 'The Round Hill of the Lime-Kiln'.) is a townland in the civil parish of Kildallan, barony of Tullyhunco, County Cavan, Ireland.
+Cornahaia (Irish derived place name, Corr na hÁithe meaning 'The Round Hill of the Lime-Kiln') is a townland in the civil parish of Kildallan, barony of Tullyhunco, County Cavan, Ireland.

 Geography

 Cornahaia is bounded on the west by Drumercross and Ned, Tullyhunco townlands, on the east by Killygar, Laheen and Tonaloy townlands, on the south by Ballynamony townland and on the north by Derrinlester and Raleagh townlands.
 Its chief geographical features are streams and a spring well.
-Cornahaia is traversed by minor public roads and rural lanes.
+Minor public roads and rural lanes traverse Cornahaia.
 The townland covers 139 acres.